-- Individuals can adapt and manage change in accountability to influence improvements in standards and risk management. - The processes provide individuals with the confidence to challenge organisational norms and proactively and independently seek out improvements to the risk management systems. - Managers and supervisors fully understand how taking accountability lends itself to risk reduction methodology. - Individuals pro-actively take owner ship to influence improvements to H&S risk control. - The individuals understand the mechanisms in place to instigate change and have the confidence to use them.
+- Individuals can adapt and manage change accountability to influence in improvements in standards and risk management. - The processes provide individuals with the confidence to challenge organisational norms and proactively and independently seek out improvements to the risk management systems. - Managers and supervisors fully understand how taking accountability risk reduction lends itself to methodology. - Individuals pro-actively take owner ship • to influence improvements to H&S risk control. - The understand individuals the mechanisms in place to instigate change and have the confidence to use them.